 With everything closed down, the Ginger app provides you access to mental health professionals online.
 Behavioral therapy, counseling, and coaching that’s proven to reduce symptoms of various mental health issues such as depression, anxiety, and stress.

 A link directing you towards TED Talks videos that focus on various forms of mental health issues, mental health awareness, and ways to deal with them effectively.

 A mental health resource list maintained by an entrepreneur.
 Links to books, podcasts, videos, articles and so much more to guide you towards better mental well-being.

 A mental health resource guide designed for business owners.
 Get the latest news, updates, information, and knowledge to help overcome mental health issues.

 A lot of startups begin from home but eventually, they grow up and move out.
 Unfortunately, startups being born during Covid-19 may not enjoy such luck.
 Remote work is becoming a norm for many businesses – big and small – so consider yourself in the growing majority now.
 Thanks to technology, though, a lot can be managed even remotely when you put your mind to it and keep working.

 We are all familiar with Skype.
 It is free video calling software that many are still using.
-Sure, a lot of people have moved to Zoom but if you run a small company and want simpler features, Skype can still be your thing.
+Sure, there are a lot of Skype alternatives such as Zoom but if you run a small company and want simpler features, Skype can still be your thing.